Fostering with South Tyneside Council

 All you need are life skills and to be able to provide a safe and secure loving home.

-You must be over 25 to foster (this may be younger if you have a previous relationship with the child you are to foster).
+You must be over 25 to foster.
+This may be younger if you have a previous relationship with the child you are going to foster.

 So don't rule yourself out before speaking to us.

-You will be advised not to pursue an application if you have recently faced significant challenges within your family, such as newly formed partnerships or reconstituted families, serious illness, pregnancy, separation or bereavement.
+You will be advised not to complete an application if you have recently faced significant challenges within your family, such as:

-Issues relating to historical or current legal proceedings (e.g. in relation to offences or financial concerns) will be considered on an individual basis.
+Issues around historical or current legal proceedings (e.g. about offences or financial concerns), will be considered on an individual basis.